Last updated: March 7, 2026

 1. What Is Forex Trading?

 Forex trading is the act of buying and selling currencies on the foreign exchange market, with the aim of profiting from fluctuations in their exchange rates.
-This is the largest and most liquid financial market in the world.
+It is the largest and most liquid financial market in the world.

 What is forex trading